Zunyi: Institutions of higher learning

 Zunyi is home to the Zunyi Medical College (ZMC), which was formerly the Dalian Medical College founded in 1947.
 The college was moved from Dalian to Zunyi and renamed to the Zunyi Medical College with the approval of the State Council in 1969.
 Another college-level institution of in the city is the Zunyi Normal College (遵义师范学院).

 Food and liquor

 The rice liquor Maotai is produced in the town of Maotai, known as the "national liquor of China."
 Zunyi is home to much chili pepper cultivation, and red sorghum is also grown in Zunyi, a key ingredient for baijiu in China.

+Cuisine

+Zunyi Lamb Rice Noodles: Lamb rice noodles are a traditional snack in Guizhou Province and a staple breakfast food for many Guizhou people today.

+Douhua noodles: With its unique combination of "tender tofu, chewy noodles, and spicy dipping sauce", it has become a representative of Guizhou's breakfast culture.

+Yaxi Liangfen (Duck Creek Jelly): It is made from high-quality peas.
+After soaking, grinding, filtering, cooking and cooling, it is cut into thin strips.

+Zunyi Red Oil Rice Noodles: It is described as tangy, spicy, refreshing, soft, and chewy.

+Chicken cake: It is made from high-quality eggs, flour, cream and other ingredients, and is processed and baked with care.

 Demographics

-According to the Seventh National Census in 2020, the city's Permanent Population (hukou) was 6,606,675.Compared with the 6,127,082 people in Sixth National Census, the total number of people increased by 479,593 in ten years, an increase of 7.83%, and the average annual growth rate was 0.76%.
+According to the Seventh National Census in 2020, the city's Permanent Population (hukou) was 6,606,675.
+Compared with the 6,127,082 people in Sixth National Census, the total number of people increased by 479,593 in ten years, an increase of 7.83%, and the average annual growth rate was 0.76%.
 Among the permanent resident population, the male population is 3,341,799, accounting for 50.58%; The female population was 3,264,876 (49.42%).
 The Seventh National Census (100 females, male to female ratio) was 102.36, down 1.17 percentage points from 103.53 in 2010.